 Your preparing-to-launch student may have saved up the first and last month’s security on an apartment.
 But does he have a can opener?

-Amanda over at My Dollar Plan addressed this syndrome in a post called “The secret costs of moving out on your own.”
-People who’ve never lived on their own might not think about the necessities of daily living, she notes – that is, until they need to do laundry, clean the bathroom or take a frozen pizza out of the oven.
+People who’ve never lived on their own might not think about the necessities of daily living – that is, until they need to do laundry, clean the bathroom or take a frozen pizza out of the oven.
 (Potholders?
 Who thinks about those?)

 Best-case scenario: You go in with some other friends or family members, each one providing one or two (or more) items.
 This can be done as a series of frugal hacks.
 Here’s how.